 Profile: Dynegy Inc (DYN)

-Dynegy’s Gas segment consists of seven operating natural gas-fired power generation facilities located in California (two), Nevada (one), Illinois (one), Pennsylvania (one), New York (one), and Maine (one), and one fuel-oil fired power generation facility located in California, totaling 6,771 megawatts of electric generating capacity.
-On November 7, 2011, it deconsolidated DH, which indirectly owns all of its assets in the Gas segment.
+The Gas segment is comprised of five natural gas-fired power generation facilities located in California, Illinois, Pennsylvania, New York and Maine and one fuel-oil fired power generation facility located in California, totaling over 6,109 MW of electric generating capacity.
 The PJM market includes all or parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and the District of Columbia.
-The Company’s Kendall and Ontelaunee facilities located in Illinois and Pennsylvania operate in PJM with an aggregate net generating capacity of approximately 1,769 MW.
+Its Kendall and Ontelaunee facilities, located in Illinois and Pennsylvania, respectively, operate in PJM with an aggregate net generating capacity of approximately 1,769 MW.
 The New York Independent System Operator (NYISO) market includes the entire state of New York.
 The Independent System Operator New England (ISO-NE) market includes the six New England states of Vermont, New Hampshire, Massachusetts, Connecticut, Rhode Island and Maine.
 The California Independent System Operator (CAISO) market covers approximately 90% of the State of California and operates a centrally cleared market for energy and ancillary services.